Farrukh Habib Urges Opposition To Address Issues In Parliament Not On Roads - UrduPoint

 He categorically stated that the Pakistan Tehreek-e-Insaf (PTI) government would complete its constitutional tenure as it was working in best national interest.

-Farrukh Habib said the incumbent government stood with the constitution and law, adding it would not make any obstacles in the way of peaceful protest but the law would take its course against violators.
+Farrukh Habib said the government would not obstruct the peaceful protest inthe way but the law would take its course against violators.